-In addition, the unique after-effects of financial crises discussed in Box 3-2 have also created substantial challenges for faster growth.
+In addition, the unique after-effects of financial crises discussed in Box 3 have also created substantial challenges for faster growth.
 The Great Recession was the first downturn brought about by a systemic financial crisis in nearly 80 years.
-Macroeconomic data from the Great Depression is limited, and models based on more readily available post-World War II data do not contain any comparable benchmark for the shock that hit the economy in 2008.
-Many of these models are still being refined to include more extensive and detailed linkages between the macroeconomy and the financial sector, based on lessons learned as a result of the crisis. by systemic crises during the 1930s identified by Reinhart and Rogoff (2009).
+Macroeconomic data from the Great Depression is limited, and models based on more readily available post-war data do not contain any comparable benchmark for the shock that hit the economy in 2008.
+Many of these models are still being refined to include more extensive and detailed linkages between the macroeconomy and the financial sector, based on lessons learned as a result of the crisis.